logo

 I am having difficulty logging into the online portal, who should I contact?

-Our Service Centre will be able to assist you with any difficulties you have logging into / setting up your online account.
-You can contact the Service Centre via email, info@iaa.govt.nz or call them on Freephone (New Zealand): 0508 422422
+Our Service Centre will be able to assist you with any difficulties you have logging into or setting up your online account.
+You can contact the Service Centre by email at info@iaa.govt.nz, or by phone at 0508 422422.
+If you are overseas, you can call +64 9 925 3838.

 I am having difficulty uploading a supporting document via the portal, what should I do?

-Check the name of your document.
-If your document name exceeds 50 characters in length, and/or contains special and foreign language characters, your upload will be unsuccessful.
+Check the name and file type of your document.
+If your document name exceeds 50 characters in length, contains special or foreign language characters, or is not a supported file type, your upload will be unsuccessful.

 How do I stay up to date with news from the Authority?

-The Authority publishes a Newsletter each month providing updates and information for advisers.
-You can Subscribe to receive our Newsletter or view historical newsletters under the News section on our website.
+The Authority publishes a Newsletter several times a year providing updates and information for advisers.
+You can subscribe to receive our Newsletter or view historical newsletters under the News section on our website.

 I plan to leave my current employment and start up my own immigration practice.
 What are my obligations in terms of maintaining copies of the client files I was working on?